pawurb/ecto_psql_extras/README.md

  (truncated results for brevity)
 ```

-This command displays statistics related to vacuum operations for each table, including an estiamtion of dead rows, last autovacuum and the current autovacuum threshold.
+This command displays statistics related to vacuum operations for each table, including an estimation of dead rows, last autovacuum and the current autovacuum threshold.
 This command can be useful when determining if current vacuum thresholds require adjustments, and to determine when the table was last vacuumed.

 ### `kill_all`